 Scholarly communication is changing and this change presents opportunities and challenges.
 Some of the change that is happening involves shaking up the current system to utilize publishing tools and approaches that may be better suited to an Internet-based information world.
 But not all current and needed changes fall into this category.
 Indeed, some of the most needed changes do not.
 The general guidelines for action as defined by the OSI2016 group are as follows:

-The two most important communication instruments OSI has been using in this process so far are:
+The most important communication instruments OSI has been using in this process are: